Zymbit-Docs/docs/content/bootware/_index.md

 ---

 -----

+> NOTICE 12/06/2024 : We are in the process of pushing an updated release over this weekend.
+Please download the 1.2.0-30 release of Bootware if you must load Bootware this weekend.

 Bootware is a secure integrated tool for managing multiple Linux OS installations for edge / embedded Linux machines.
 Bootware 1.2 supports various Raspberry Pi computers and requires a Zymbit HSM or SCM to run.
 Bootware takes advantage of security features of various Zymbit products and protects credentials via the HSM.